 One of the easiest activation methods is using the Chase mobile app.
 Rewards can also be activated online through your account hub, by phone, email or at a designated Chase location.
 If you need a reminder to activate, try setting one in your calendar to make sure you don’t miss out on any rewards categories.

-Once you’ve activated a category, you’ll earn 5 percent cash back on all category purchases during the quarter— even those made before activation that quarter — for up to the $1,500 quarterly maximum.
+Once you’ve activated a category, you’ll earn 5 percent cash back on all category purchases during the quarter— even those made before activation that quarter—for up to the $1,500 quarterly purchase maximum, then 1%.
 If you have multiple Chase accounts, be sure you activate categories for each of them.

 Maximize this quarter’s bonus categories

-The Q4 Chase Freedom bonus categories reward spending at Walmart and PayPal.
+The Q1 Chase Freedom Flex bonus categories for 2021 reward spending at wholesale clubs, Internet, cable and phone services and select streaming services.
 Here’s how you can make the most of them:

 - Fill your fridge: It’s likely the past few months in quarantine meant more grocery store purchases and less eating out for your family.
-Take advantage of this quarter’s bonus categories by shopping for groceries at Walmart.
-Some families can probably hit the $1,500 cap on this spending, alone.
+Take advantage of this quarter’s 5% bonus categories after activation by shopping for groceries in bulk at wholesale clubs like Costco and Sam’s Club.
+Some families can probably hit the $1,500 cap on this spending (then 1%), alone.
+Keep in mind, however, that Costco warehouses only accept Visa cards.
+That means you’ll be able to take advantage of the Q1 category bonus at Costco stores if you have the Chase Freedom, but not the Freedom Flex as this is a Mastercard.
+The good news is that Mastercards are accepted on costco.com.

 Comparison: Chase Freedom Flex rotating categories vs. Discover it® Cash Back bonus categories

-The Discover it® Cash Back also offers rotating bonus categories.
-And, like the Freedom Flex, you can earn a total of 5 percent cash back on up to $1,500 in bonus category purchases per quarter (when activated), plus 1 percent cash back on everything else.
+The Discover it® Cash Back also offers rotating bonus categories, and, like the Freedom Flex, you can earn a total of 5 percent cash back on up to $1,500 in bonus category purchases per quarter (then 1 percent, when activated), plus 1 percent cash back on everything else.

-- April – June 2020: Gas stations, Uber and Lyft (not including Uber Eats) and wholesale clubs
+- April – June 2021: Gas stations, wholesale clubs and select streaming services

-The one big difference between Discover’s program and Chase’s is that, with Discover, you only earn 5 percent cash back on bonus category purchases after you activate.
+The one big difference between Discover’s program and Chase’s is that, with Discover, you only earn 5 percent cash back on rotating bonus category purchases after you activate (on up to $1,500 in bonus category purchases per quarter (then 1 percent).
 With Chase, you earn 5 percent cash back on all bonus category purchases made within the designated quarter — even if you don’t activate your bonus categories until the last possible date.
 No matter which cash back card you choose, make sure you activate those categories to avoid losing out on rewards.

 There’s one more thing you need to know about the Discover it Cash Back: Discover’s Cashback Match program will match all of the cash back you earn during your first year as a cardholder.
 If you max out your bonus category spending and earn $75 cash back per quarter for the entire year, Discover will match your $300 with another $300 in cash back rewards.